mdn/content/files/en-us/mdn/community/users_teams/index.md

   - **Yari content Web Assembly**: Responsible for reviewing docs related to WebAssembly

   The following teams are specific to respective localization teams:
-  - **Yari content ES**: Responsible for reviewing MDN docs in spanish
+  - **Yari content ES**: Responsible for reviewing MDN docs in Spanish
-  - **Yari content FR**: Responsible for reviewing MDN docs in french
+  - **Yari content FR**: Responsible for reviewing MDN docs in French
-  - **Yari content JA**: Responsible for reviewing MDN docs in japanese
+  - **Yari content JA**: Responsible for reviewing MDN docs in Japanese
-  - **Yari content KO**: Responsible for reviewing MDN docs in korean
+  - **Yari content KO**: Responsible for reviewing MDN docs in Korean
-  - **Yari content PT-BR**: Responsible for reviewing MDN docs in brazilian portuguese
+  - **Yari content PT-BR**: Responsible for reviewing MDN docs in Brazilian Portuguese
-  - **Yari content RU**: Responsible for reviewing MDN docs in russian
+  - **Yari content RU**: Responsible for reviewing MDN docs in Russian
-  - **Yari content ZH**: Responsible for reviewing MDN docs in chinese
+  - **Yari content ZH**: Responsible for reviewing MDN docs in Chinese

 ### What it means to be in a team